Fender Princeton Chorus Specifications

 That's a rather high THD figure for a solid state amp.
-Generally, anything much over 1% equates to audible/noticeable distortion.
+Generally, anything above1% equates to audible / noticeable distortion.

 The distortion levels are no doubt mostly due to the use of the two NEC μPC1188H (Single In-Line Monolithic Integrated Circuit) power amp chips, which (according to the μPC1188H spec sheet) are intended to provide 20W into 8Ω at 1% THD.
 Not stunning performance, but acceptable.

 Driving these power amp IC modules to 25W is about 20% above their intended output level.
 No real surprise then, that the resulting sound might get more than just a little dirty.